 In the photograph above, I was working with a small group of kindergarteners.
 In this particular lesson, we were working on sequencing skills.
 After our first day of reading the text, we revisited the book on Day 2.
 This time, I asked them questions about what happened first, next, then, and last.
 After we discussed what happened first in the story, I asked, “What happened after it started snowing?
 If you know, prove it!”
 Then, off they went to put their Post-It Arrow on the picture that proved what event came next.
 This strategy also eliminates one student answering a question and disrupting the thinking process for the rest of the group.
 It allows each child to work at his or her individual pace while still demonstrating an understanding of the sequencing skill.

-When your students are ready to show evidence using the actual text and not the pictures, place your passages in sheet protectors for an easy write-on/wipe-off way to show their proof!
-This particular group was working on inferencing skills.
+Place your passages in sheet protectors for an easy write-on/wipe-off way to show their proof!
+This particular group in the photograph above was working on inferencing skills.
 I asked the students to write down what they thought was in the box that Rob gave Grandma in the passage.
 You can see above that this child wrote down “a birthday present.”
 I then asked the students, “Show me the sentence in the text that supports your inference.”
 The student underlined the last sentence in the passage that makes a reference to a birthday.
 This was an easy and quick way to get my students to go back into the text and find the evidence that supports their inference.
 The sheet protectors also help us mark up the passage using dry erase markers so that students can interact directly with the text.

 Helping Students Start Their Thoughts